ymolists/website/src/routes/blog/bitbucket.md

 https://gitpod.io/#https://bitbucket.org/gitpod/spring-petclinic

-For more convenience, you can also install Gitpod's browser extension (for [Chrome](https://chrome.google.com/webstore/detail/gitpod-online-ide/dodmmooeoklaejobgleioelladacbeki) and [Firefox](https://addons.mozilla.org/firefox/addon/gitpod/)), which will add a `Gitpod` button to all Bitbucket projects.
+For more convenience, you can also install Gitpod's browser extension (for [Chrome](https://chrome.google.com/webstore/detail/gitpod-online-ide/dodmmooeoklaejobgleioelladacbeki) and [Firefox](https://addons.mozilla.org/firefox/addon/gitpod/)), which will add a `Gitpod` button to all Bitbucket projects or alternatively use our [browser bookmarklet](/docs/browser-bookmarklet).

 Gitpod also supports other types of Bitbucket URLs, like: